 “Very well!
 I believe that society alone is responsible for this crime,” El Kordi said grandiloquently.

 Actually, the beggar-Buddha Gohar is responsible for the girl’s murder.
 Gohar owns nothing in the world except joy and a dependence on hashish, and in a crazed moment of craving, he spontaneously killed her for her jewelry to sell for drugs to sate his addiction.
-That Gohar’s only real attachment to anything leads to a killing is a nice touch of dramatic irony on Cossery’s part.

 But Gohar doesn’t feel guilt, only loathing for the police now hunting him.
 He loathes them for their very efforts, in fact, because he suspects they aren’t really sympathetic to Arnaba’s death but to their own power:

 Not that the murder of a prostitute was an odious, inhuman act in their eyes, but it disturbed their tyrannical order.
 The concept that each transgression should receive its punishment was one of those hypocritical lies serving as a bulwark to a rotten, dying society. … It was merely an instrument of domination destined to hold the poor in awe.